DiegoDilley/16S_Pipeline/GUIDE.md

 # Amplicon Analysis in R: A Walkthrough

 This guide covers what happens to 16S/18S amplicon data after denoising, from a raw feature table through to publication figures.
-Each section explains what the step is for, what decision you're making, and what the code looks like.

-Nothing here is runnable against real data as written.
-The filenames and group names are placeholders.
-Read it as a reference for the shape of each step, then point the code at your own files.
+This is for refrence not runnable code.

 **Contents**